alexander-novo/CS480Novotny/PA8/README.md

 # Controls

-`w,a,s,d` - Detach camera from planet and move it around
-`shift` - Move camera down
-`spacebar` - Move camera up
-`left/right` - Rotate camera

 `left click` - Drag to rotate camera
-`right click` - Shoot several dynamic objects in random directions.
+`right click` - Shoot a cube forward, and several spheres in random directions.
 `Scroll wheel` - Zoom in and out

 # Command Line Parameters